YU000jp/logseq-plugin-multiple-assets/readme.md

 - Press [`---`] on the top right toolbar to open [`Plugins`]
 - Select marketplace
-- Type `WORD` in the search field, select it from the search results and install
+- Type `File` in the search field, select it from the search results and install

 ### Usage